 Science Fair time!
 Give the women and girls in your community a chance to show off their STEM skillz with an old-fashioned science fair.
 Either open the categories to anything and everything they can dream up or narrow the field to something specific that relates to your mission.

-Get a corporate sponsor or major donor to provide prizes, ask for donations at the door, sell raffle tickets and snacks, and repurpose the content for your social and web platforms.
+For a February fundraising idea, get a corporate sponsor or major donor to provide prizes, ask for donations at the door, sell raffle tickets and snacks, and repurpose the content for your social and web platforms.

 41. Galentine’s Day (February 13)